Entropy Distance: New Quantum Phenomena: Two affine charts and some remarks

-This is the \emph{Pythagorean theorem of relative entropy}\footnote{In more sophisticated terms it states (see e.g.\ Petz \cite{Petz}): if the segment $[\rho,\sigma]$ and the e-geodesic from $\sigma$ to $\tau$ meet at $\sigma$ orthogonally with respect to the BKM metric, then (\ref{eq:pythagoras}) holds.}.
-It is easy to see that the Pythagorean theorem (\ref{eq:pythagoras}) holds if $\sigma$ and $\tau$ belong to an exponential family $\cE$ in $\cA$ and if $\rho\in\st(\cA)$ satisfies $\rho-\sigma\perp V$.
-Therefore we have a projection for states $\rho\in\cE+V^{\perp}$ defined by intersection $\pi_\cE(\rho)=(\rho+V^{\perp})\cap\cE$ understood as the element of a one-element set.
-This projection satisfies
+holds, see e.g.\ \cite{PetzGeo}.
+This is the \emph{Pythagorean theorem} of the relative entropy.
+Clearly the Pythagorean theorem (\ref{eq:pythagoras}) holds if $\sigma$ and $\tau$ belong to an exponential family $\cE$ in $\cA$ and if $\rho\in\st(\cA)$ satisfies $\rho-\sigma\perp V$.
+The \emph{projection theorem} follows for $\rho\in{\rm dom}\,\cE$: